-To help reduce greenhouse emissions and provide cleaner, more reliable energy.
+Help reduce greenhouse emissions and provide cleaner, more reliable energy.

 A four-year tax abatement is provided for the construction of a solar electric generating system in a Class One, Two or Four building in the City.
-If the system is placed in service on or after August 5, 2008 and before January 1, 2011, the amount of the abatement is 8/4 percent of eligible solar electric generating system expenditures.
+If the system is placed in service on or after August 5, 2008 and before January 1, 2011, the amount of the abatement is 83⁄4 percent of eligible solar electric generating system expenditures.
 For systems placed in service on or after January 1, 2011 and before January 1, 2013, the amount of the abatement is 5 percent of the eligible expenditures.
+For systems placed in service on or after January 1, 2013 and before January 1, 2015, the amount of the abatement is 2.5 percent of the eligible expenditures.
 The abatement is claimed in the City fiscal year following the approval of the abatement and in the following three fiscal years.
 The abatement in any year is, however, limited to the lesser of \$62,500 or the taxes payable on the building in that year.
 Eligible system expenditures include reasonable expenditures for materials, labor costs and certain other costs directly related to the construction or installation of the system.
-Abatement applications must be filed no later than March 15, 2013.
+Abatement applications must be filed no later than March 15, 2015.

+Table 3

+STATE PROGRAMS

-Table 3 STATE PROGRAMS REAL PROPERTY TAX EXPENDITURES Fiscal Year 2012
+REAL PROPERTY TAX EXPENDITURES

+Fiscal Year 2014